sparkhound772/my-cheat-sheets/git_github.md

 `git branch -m <name>`

-### Workflow example
+### Forking and workflow example

-When working with fetched and cloned repo, also add the original as a remote:
+When working with forked and cloned repo, also add the original as a remote:

-`git remote add upsream <original-remote>`
+`git remote add upstream <original-remote>`

 Fetch changes from upstream: